HueblerPatricia/LiaScriptTUBAF/IntroductionToNumpy.md

 ### Create x

     --{{0}}--
-Let's imagine you have to plot a function f(x).
+Let's imagine you have to plot a function f depending on x.
 To plot that Python needs points.
 So first we create an array consisting of x.

 ```python